 The mains cost around Rs.
 275 and the coffee is 120.

-8. Space Out cafe, Dharamkot
+10. Space Out cafe, Dharamkot

-Even though the Space Out Cafe may be located partially halfway across the tiny Dharamkot road almost blocking it, and is usually always buzzing with people, I've seen many a digital nomad with their Macbooks plonked up on its outdoor road-facing seats or inside for a quieter time.
+Even though the Space Out cafe may be located partially halfway across the tiny Dharamkot road almost blocking it, and is usually always buzzing with people, I've seen many a digital nomad with their Macbooks plonked up on its outdoor street-facing seats or inside for a quieter time.
 The cafe offers vegan and vegetarian dishes including some great bakes and coffee and seems to be especially popular with our Israeli friends.
 Don't miss out on cuddling with the inhouse pooch Lily!
 (But then, which cafe in Dharamkot doesn't have its own cute inhouse doggo?)

 The mains cost around Rs.
 350 and the coffee is 150.

-9. Once in nature, Upper Bhagsu
+11. Once in nature, Upper Bhagsu

-Though synonymous with its buzzing weekends with live gigs, Ecstatic Dance and other crowd-moving events, before sundown Once in Nature is just a serene and cosy place that lets you sit, lounge or lie while you work, read or contemplate life.
+Though synonymous with its buzzing weekends with live gigs, Ecstatic Dances and other crowd-moving events, before sundown Once in Nature is just a serene and cosy place that lets you sit, lounge or lie while you work, read or contemplate life.
 My favourite part about Once in Nature has to be its beautiful wall murals all around with the image of Goddess Saraswati on the stage adding the perfect backdrop to music concerts.
 Enjoy vantage points with views, cuddle with the inhouse dogs, and some warm soups for that cold or rainy Dharamkot weather at 2000 meters.

 The mains cost around Rs.
 250 and the coffee is 100.

-11. Joy Cafe, Dharamkot
+12. Joy Cafe, Dharamkot

 The unassuming Joy cafe hiding in plain sight in the busy Dharamkot road opposite the Sukoon cafe turned out to be a great discovery.
 Spread out over three levels including two indoor sections and a terrace, choose whatever works for your required levels of quiet.
 The cafe serves great vegan and vegetarian meals as well choice of beverages.
 The terrace section is great for views and a good look into the buzzing street below.